+k.
+Within all of the land use designations, with the exception of the Core Natural Areas Designation and the Adjacent Lands Overlay, the following uses are permitted:

 - i.
-Within all of the land use designations, with the exception of the Core Natural Areas Designation and the Adjacent Lands Overlay, the following uses are permitted: - i.
 Parks, open spaces and open space linkages; - ii.
-Public service facilities; and, - iii.
-Infrastructure.
+Public service facilities; - iii.
+Electricity generation facilities and transmission and distribution systems; and, - iv.
+Other infrastructure.